WHERE TO START

 RESPONSIBLE BEEKEEPING

 Apiculture New Zealand has a voluntary Code of Conduct which all our members adhere to.
-You can download here.
-The code’s objectives are to maintain good relations among all beekeepers and stakeholders, be considerate of public safety, and through good beekeeping practice, ensure the sustainability of bees and their environment
+You can download it here.
+The code’s objectives are to maintain good relations among all beekeepers and stakeholders, be considerate of public safety, and through good beekeeping practice, ensure the sustainability of bees and their environment.

 Hive tool – This is a toughened flat steel lever with a thin blade at one end to enable prising apart hive components.
 It is also used for lifting frames out of the hive, scrapping and cleaning.
 There are many options available from suppliers.